.png)

 Low-code in-app guidance that doesn't require workarounds.
 Non-technical teams build and launch Flows (Modals, Tooltips, Slideouts), Checklists, Banners, Pins, in-app Surveys, NPS, and Launchpad experiences - without writing CSS or filing a ticket with engineering.
 Everything ships with Branded Themes, so your in-app guides and product tours look native to your product from day one.
 This is a meaningful contrast with Pendo, where Guide creation is consistently flagged in reviews as needing CSS customization to look presentable.

-Cross-channel Workflows with real sophistication.
-Appcues Workflows support branching logic across email, push, and in-app messaging — with up to 75 nodes per Workflow for the precision that complex engagement programs demand.
+Cross-channel Workflows.
+Appcues Workflows support branching logic across email, push, and in-app messaging - with up to 75 nodes per Workflow for the precision that complex engagement programs demand.

 Need to branch user journeys based on whether someone completed a specific action, opened an email, or hit a product usage milestone?
-That's built in.
+Appcues handles all of that natively.
 Pendo Orchestrate doesn't yet support push notifications or the branching controls teams need for coordinated engagement across web and mobile applications.

-Behavioral targeting that goes deeper than segments.
+Behavioral targeting.
 Appcues offers Advanced Segmentation powered by behavioral events, user attributes, account properties, and lifecycle stage.
 Teams can layer conditions for the kind of user segmentation that makes the difference between a generic tooltip and a perfectly timed intervention that drives feature adoption.
-This is where Appcues consistently outperforms Pendo — targeting that responds to user behavior in real-time, not just static cohorts.
+This is where Appcues consistently outperforms Pendo - targeting that responds to user behavior in real-time, not just static cohorts.

 Here's what that looks like in practice.
 Say your product team wants to announce a new feature to power users via an in-app Slideout, trigger a follow-up email to users who didn't engage within 48 hours, and nudge inactive users with a push notification three days later - all based on actual user behavior.